Linus4/eldritchinstinct/eldritch-instinct-srd.md

 Finding clues should not present a challenge to players, and there are no mechanics for exploration in Eldritch Instinct.
 Rather, it is a conversation between the players and the Warden: when describing a location, the Warden begins by setting the mood and presenting landmark information, which often functions as threads, that the players can pull for more information.
 The players may then ask questions and describe their PC’s actions in order to uncover hidden information.
 The Warden answers truthfully, but should make sure that characters receive information that is appropriate to their occupation.
 The Warden should encourage the players to state what they want to know and what their characters do to figure it out.

-#### Noticing something

-Although the Warden should not rely on it too much, it can be a great addition to reveal threads, little details or early warning signs after asking a single PC for a Luck save.
-It helps to raise the tension and reminds players that they might want to spend their Luck sparingly.

 [back to index](#index)
 <p></p>